adam-zhang-lcps/papers/logical-fallacies-skit.typ

 #character(
   [Taylor],
   dialogue[Diego thinks that salad is better than chicken wings!
-Like, lettuce and cucumbers are disgusting, why would anyone eat salad? (composition fallacy)], )
+Like, lettuce and cucumbers are disgusting, why would anyone eat salad? #fallacy[composition fallacy]], )

 #direction[Diego returns from the restroom.]